 Important!

-The tax amount must be between 0.1% - 22% of the payment total to qualify.
+The tax amount must be between 0.1% and 22% of the payment total to qualify.
 This is submitted using either a Sale or a Capture transaction type.

 Order Number: A unique identifier used by the merchant to locate the specific transaction information.